Provident Hospital of Cook County

-Provident Hospital of Cook County (formerly Provident Hospital and Training School) is a public hospital in Chicago, Illinois that was the first African-American-run hospital in the United States.
+The Provident Hospital of Cook County is a Cook County-run public hospital located in Chicago, Illinois, United States.
+It was the first African-American-run hospital in the United States.

 History

 Provident Hospital was founded in 1891 by Dr. Daniel Hale Williams after Emma Reynolds, a Chicago woman, was denied admission to Cook County School of Nursing because she was Black.
-Williams garnered financial support from Chicago’s Black community and White philanthropists, such as Philip Armour, T.B.
+Williams garnered financial support from Chicago’s Black community and White philanthropists, such as Philip Armour, Mary Jane Richardson Jones, T.B.
 Blackstone, and George Pullman, to open a twelve bed hospital on Chicago’s south side that would train Black nurses.
 The hospital in 1898 moved to a larger facility.
 The support of philanthropists mainly stemmed from the fact that it required a healthy workforce to sustain their businesses, but their Black employees were denied medical assistance at most medical facilities in the city.

-The founding of the hospital was controversial as some leaders of the Black community viewed its existence as a continuance of segregation in medicine.
+The founding of the hospital was controversial as some leaders of the Black community, such as John George Jones, viewed its existence as a continuance of segregation in medicine.
 Despite the best attempts of Dr. Williams to maintain the integration of Provident’s medical staff and patient population, the hospital became a primarily Black institution by 1914.
 This push for Provident to become a Black medical hub was heavily endorsed by Provident’s medical director George Cleveland Hall, a young African American physician who replaced Dr. Williams, who believed in the principle of Black self agency.
 Williams resigned from his position on Provident’s board in 1913.
 His departure resulted in the loss of many White financial supporters of the hospital.
 This resulted in several financial struggles for Provident, however it still maintained its reputation as an esteemed African American-run hospital.

 Provident Hospital successfully filled a much needed niche of educating and employing Black medical professionals.
 Initially, graduates of Provident’s nursing school struggled finding employment at other hospitals so Provident’s leadership created a visiting nursing service to employ their graduates.
 Additionally, Provident Hospital began offering graduate education for Black medical school graduates in 1917.

 The original 12-bed Provident Hospital facility, which opened in 1891.